BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/07-Autostart-Mmojo-Server.md

 <img width="422" height="122" alt="image" src="https://github.com/user-attachments/assets/13c55d36-ef9d-4882-9429-42e35c9dea07" />

-MmojoServer WSL instance should show stopped.
+The MmojoServer WSL instance should show stopped.
 If it is not, wait a few more moments and run that command again.

 Now, let's start your MmojoServer WSL instance and connect to it again: